Salient Anchor and Analyst Recommendation Downgrade

 We find that analysts are more likely to downgrade stocks when prices approach the 52-week high.
 The results are stronger for stocks with higher information asymmetry but moderated by analysts’ reputation, work experience, and educational background.
 We also find a strategy that shorts stocks with recommendation downgrades is less profitable for the downgrades near 52-week high than for other downgrades.
 Moreover, these downgraded firms with prices near 52-week high subsequently experience relatively less negative earnings forecast revisions.
-Collectively, our results indicate that analysts with limited attention tend to rely on salient anchor like the 52-week high for their recommendation decisions.
+These results suggest that these downgrade decisions are less likely to be information-driven and consistent with our anchoring interpretation.

 JEL Classification: G14; G24; D82; M41